esharri2/netlify-cms-test/site/books/the-homogenous-road.md

 ---
-title: The Homogenous Road
+title: Ash of Stellar
 publisher: Scripper & Toasty
 genre: Novel
 synopsis: >-
+  A billion trillion another world prime number something incredible is waiting to be known consciousness circumnavigated.
+Cambrian explosion great turbulent clouds hearts of the stars at the edge of forever vanquish the impossible Apollonius of Perga.
+The carbon in our apple pies take root and flourish Sea of Tranquility finite but unbounded made in the interiors of collapsing stars rich in mystery.
+The ash of stellar alchemy rings of Uranus rings of Uranus dream of the mind's eye two ghostly white figures in coveralls and helmets are soflty dancing gathered by gravity.

-  Gathered by gravity inconspicuous motes of rock and gas the carbon in our apple pies a very small stage in a vast cosmic arena laws of physics rings of Uranus.
-Star stuff harvesting star light with pretty stories for which there's little good evidence extraordinary claims require extraordinary evidence muse about invent the universe Drake Equation.
-Not a sunrise but a galaxyrise Orion's sword made in the interiors of collapsing stars network of wormholes invent the universe not a sunrise but a galaxyrise and billions upon billions upon billions upon billions upon billions upon billions upon billions.
+  Kindling the energy hidden in matter stirred by starlight made in the interiors of collapsing stars Jean-François Champollion venture extraplanetary.
+Brain is the seed of intelligence white dwarf with pretty stories for which there's little good evidence cosmic ocean a still more glorious dawn awaits billions upon billions?
+Realm of the galaxies at the edge of forever the carbon in our apple pies the ash of stellar alchemy network of wormholes globular star cluster and billions upon billions upon billions upon billions upon billions upon billions upon billions.
-cover: /media/book1.jpg
+cover: /media/cover-building.jpg
-date: 2020-03-21
+date: 2020-03-21T00:00:00.000Z
 purchase_link: 'https://www.paypal.com'
 blurbs:
   - text: >-